[Analysis] May on mission impossible in Brussels

 "Leaving without a deal would not be the Armageddon that people project," international trade secretary Liam Fox said on Wednesday.

-Fox, whose department's main focus is on striking free trade pacts with Canada – the country which the government has prioritized for its first post-Brexit trade deal and with whom talks are most advanced – and the United States, would be comfortable with a 'no deal' Brexit trading with the EU on WTO terms.
+Fox, whose department's main focus is on striking free trade pacts with Canada – the country which the government has prioritised for its first post-Brexit trade deal and with whom talks are most advanced – and the United States, would be comfortable with a 'no deal' Brexit trading with the EU on WTO terms.

 A letter released on Thursday by the Leave Means Leave campaign group, largely composed of hard Brexit supporting Conservative MPs, accused the Commission of "deliberately deferring" future trade talks.